 with Sayadaw U Inndaka, May Mint Oo, Chris Crotty

 May 30-June 6, 2018

 Registration: Against the Stream Boston

-For the second year in a row, Burmese meditation master Sayadaw U Inndaka is joining Chris Crotty to offer a residential retreat on the East Coast–this time just an hour north of Boston.
-This five-night silent retreat will offer instruction in vipassana or insight meditation, and will include periods of sitting and walking meditation, dharma talks, and one-on-one teacher interviews.
+For the Third year in a row, Burmese meditation master Sayadaw U Inndaka is joining Chris Crotty to offer a residential retreat on the East Coast.
+This seven-night silent retreat will offer instruction in metta or loving-kindness meditation, and will include periods of sitting and walking meditation, dharma talks, and one-on-one teacher interviews.
 This retreat is suitable for both beginning and experienced meditators, and will be held at IMCN’s beautiful rural meditation center in West Newbury, Massachusetts.

 Sayadaw U Inndaka is from Myanmar (Burma) and was ordained in 1972 by Mahagandhayon Sayadaw.
 In 1976 he practiced vipassana meditation in the Mahasi Meditation Centre in Mandalay, where he was taught by Chanmyay Sayadaw.
 Some years later he went to the Chanmyay Yeiktha Meditation Center in Yangon, Myanmar, where he was commissioned to teach meditation.
 Since 2004 he has been the sayadaw (head monk) of the Chanmyay Myaing Meditation Center, which has locations near Yangon and Mandalay.
 His books on the practice of metta meditation and the factors of enlightenment have been translated into English and German.